TeasingSisyphus/CuttleAngular/README.md

 		-If two players join in rapid (not that rapid) succession, server will consider both players to be player 0 -HOMEPAGE GAMEDISPLAY
-		-The first tab to load the homepage occasionally doesn't get updated when games are created (including its own creations) -toField
+		-The first tab to load the homepage occasionally doesn't get updated when games are created (including its own creations)
-		-A jack was played to the field like a point card -Sometimes a point card can't be played to the field if you have a jack in hand -Have been unable to replicate the bug
-			-CONDITIONAL CHECKS WRONG CARD
-				-USE SORTED HANDS

 	-Scuttling
 		-Indices of cards in field are off
 		-Scrap pile sometimes only registers as the cards newly added to it